 Governments/ International Organizations

-Cooperation with international and regional bodies
+Cooperation with international

 The IEC has cooperation agreements, based on the exchange of information, with several regional Standardization bodies, such as AFSEC (African Electrotechnical Standardization Commission), CANENA (Council for Harmonization of Electrotechnical Standards of the Nations of the Americas), CENELEC (European Committee for Electrotechnical Standardization), COPANT (Pan American Standards Commission), EASC (EuroAsian Interstate Council for Standardization), ETSI (European Telecommunications Standards Institute) and PASC (Pacific Area Standards Congress).

 The WTO (World Trade Organization) is obviously a privileged partner where trade is concerned but the IEC has also developed close ties with international organizations, including the IMF (International Monetary Fund), the EBRD (European Bank for Reconstruction and Development), the World Bank, and United Nations agencies such as UNDP (United Nations Development Programme), UNECE (United Nations Economic Commission for Europe) and the WHO (World Health Organization).